-- The Company secured the trademark rights to "Digital Life Planner" and will work to develop it into a brand Three to five members will form a team to collectively develop the future digital lives for our premium members.
+- President Nojima is telling employees that business sustainability lies where "social contributions and earning power coexist."
+Now that human resources have been developed, PC DEPOT is about to enter a new phase in which it will put its business model into practice to achieve business growth. - The Company secured the trademark rights to Digital Life Planner and will work to develop it into a brand.
+Three to five members will form a team to collectively develop the future digital lives for our premium members.
 Details of the proposal-based consulting will be stored in design sheets (future roadmap).
-With this demand creation effect, the Company's sales performance should see an increase in profits during the current term ending March 2020. - Digital Life Plan consulting is drastically transforming the way employees work.
-Although the Company will continue to provide services to solve customers' problems and offer them full support, it will focus on strengthening relationships with premium members and creating future value through the provision of planned proposals for their future digital lives. - PC DEPOT considers stores to be production venues for creating value for customers rather than venues for making sales to customers.
+With this demand creation effect, the Company's sales performance should see an increase in profits. - Digital Life Plan consulting is drastically transforming the way employees work.
+Although the Company will continue to provide services to solve customers' problems and offer them full support, it will focus on strengthening relationships with premium members and creating future value through the provision of planned proposals for their future digital lives. - Stores are production venues for creating value for customers rather than venues for making sales to customers.
 Personnel will work with each member to devise a personalized digital life plan for the future, and the Company will encourage families to visit its stores together to increase its contact points.
-The membership period will also be extended, and its contribution to earnings will increase during the second half of the current fiscal year. - The purpose of reforming how employees work is not to streamline it but to increase customer satisfaction.
 The Company seeks to enhance its enterprise value through this reform.
 The Company is promoting "micro-governance" in a unique team format, whereby employees are developed and nurtured within a team.
-President Nojima devotes 70-80% of his time to this human resource development initiative. - The Company launched the member-service-inclusive products in September 2017.
-The menu exclusive to members was redefined in July 2018, and products that incorporate premium services are available on a four-year contract basis.
-Contribution to earnings will be gradually materialized from the term ending March 2020. - The Company has overcome the case that occurred in August 2016 where services for elderly customers were not appropriate and is now implementing new dialogue-based consulting services.
-The transformation into this business model is truly progressive and innovative.
+As a result, the solicitation of new premium members is expected to get into full swing this spring. - The Company has overcome the case that occurred in August 2016 where services for elderly customers were not appropriate and is now implementing new dialogue-based consulting services.
+The Company launched the member-service-inclusive products in September 2017.
+The menu exclusive to members was redefined in July 2018, and products that incorporate premium services are available on a four-year contract basis. - The transformation into the new business model is truly progressive and innovative.
 With a greater retention rate of premium members, profitability should increase even further going forward.
-Since the Company forecasts posting an ordinary income to sales ratio of 10% and ordinary income of 5 billion yen within the next five years, the Company's market evaluation will presumably change for the better.
+Since the Company is likely to post an ordinary income to sales ratio of 10% and ordinary income of 5 billion yen within the next five years, its market evaluation will presumably change for the better.